LearnClash vs Trivia Crack: Best Quiz Duel App [2026]

 Multiplayer: 18-Question Duels vs Random Wheel Spins

 LearnClash structures each duel as 6 rounds of 3 questions each, 18 questions total across 6 different topics.
-The algorithm ensures all 6 topics are semantically different, so a single duel might cover history, astronomy, cooking, sports, music, and biology.
-This creates varied, well-rounded matches where knowledge breadth matters.
-Each duel has a 48-hour completion window, so you can play at your own pace.
+The algorithm ensures all 6 topics are distinct.
+A single duel might cover history, astronomy, cooking, sports, music, and biology.
+Breadth wins here.
+Each duel has a 48-hour window, so you can play at your own pace.

 LearnClash structures duels as 18 questions across 6 diverse topics, while Trivia Crack uses a random wheel spin to select categories.